-Developing a Behaviour Plan of Intervention (BPI)
+What Is A Behaviour Plan of Intervention (BPI)?

-A behaviour plan of intervention (BPI) is an individualized program that identifies goals designed for a specific child and focuses on determining areas where the child needs intervention.
-It is most often developed and written by a Behaviour Analyst/Consultant in collaboration with the family, and should include input from other professionals who are members of the child's team (e.g., speech language pathologist, occupational therapist, the school team, etc.).
+A behaviour plan of intervention (BPI) is an individualized program that identifies goals designed for your child that focuses on determining areas where the child needs intervention.
+It is most often developed and written by a Behaviour Analyst/Consultant in collaboration with the family, and should include input from other professionals who are members of the child's team and align with your child's Individual Education Plan (IEP).